Mace (Myristica fragrans)

 Mace has nutmeg’s aromatic, sweet, warm aroma though is slightly stronger with hints of cloves and pepper.

-Mace is sold as whole dried blades or ground and as opposed to nutmeg, which is most commonly used in sweet dishes, mace is used mainly in savory dishes.
+Mace is sold as whole dried blades or ground and as opposed to nutmeg, which is most commonly used in sweet dishes, mace is used mainly in savoury dishes.
 Mace works wonderfully in milk-based sauces such as béchamel and onion sauce and is used to make pickles and chutneys.
 Mace loves shellfish, cream cheese, cabbage, chicken, spinach, sweet potato and veal and combines well with cardamom, cinnamon, cloves, coriander, cumin, ginger, nutmeg, paprika, pepper and thyme.

 The nutmeg tree was discovered in Indonesia’s Spice Islands by the Portuguese who kept the supply a close secret.
 The Portuguese were then driven out of the Spice Islands by the Dutch who also guarded the supply closely by restricting the cultivation to only two islands, driving up the price of the commodity.
 The English then captured the Spice Islands in 1796 and introduced nutmeg trees to Penang, Singapore, Sri Landa, Sumatra and the West Indies.
 Today Grenada in Indonesia is the largest producer, supplying a third of the world’s supply.